Explore Your Conscious Experience

 Usage: Intentional evolution, self-discovery, personal and integral development

-The CQ-i is composed of 15 inter-related factors, which comprise the Consciousness Quotient: Perspective-taking, Clarity of discrimination, Quality of experience, Spirituality-harmony, Global self-identity, Language use, Physical self, Energy self, Cognition self, Non-conceptual self, Social-relational interconnectivity, Inner growth, Multi-modal integration, Habitual patterns, Awakening skills.
+The CQ-i is composed of 15 inter-related scales, which comprise the Consciousness Quotient: Perspective-taking, Clarity of discrimination, Quality of experience, Spirituality-harmony, Global self-identity, Language use, Physical self, Energy self, Cognition self, Non-conceptual self, Social-relational interconnectivity, Inner growth, Multi-modal integration, Habitual patterns, Awakening skills.

 Validity and Reliability

 The Consciousness Quotient Inventory was developed through 18 studies across 17 years (2003–2020).
 The CQ-i scores provide standardized ratings using the already familiar style of the Intelligence Quotient and Emotional Quotient (mean = 100).
 Per the American Psychological Classification, the CQ-i is a Level B test.
 For additional data regarding the CQ-i validity, reliability, and psychometric properties, please visit the Research Papers Archive.

 The CQ-i Assessment Report (22 pages) contains your total Consciousness Quotient score and the results for each of the 15 facets of the conscious experience.
 It includes in-depth information for each scale and perspectives that could enhance your conscious skills.
 After you complete the test, two licensing options for the CQ-i Assessment Report are available: an accessibility option for tight finances (15 EUR), and a fair value (50 EUR) supporting the CQ-i research and the free/accessibility options.
 A Descriptive Summary (13 pages) is available at no cost, providing the minimal information needed to understand your results.

 If you are a student, researcher, trainer or educator and you want to use the CQ-i in your activities, please create an account using the user icon at the top menu.
 The testing platform allows you to get a license (free or paid), manage participants, send invitations by email, monitor the online completion status, input data from the paper-pencil assessment, and export the study dataset.